Top boss for PTC a no-show at MTA meeting

 Echoing a commitment made by Kaeser to Foye in their private meeting last week, Siemens and Bombardier representatives told MTA Board members Wednesday that they would do whatever is necessary to finish the project on time.

-Peter also said "there was no intent at Al to disrespect" the board by not having Kaeser attend the meeting.
+Peter also said "there was no intent at all to disrespect" the board by not having Kaeser attend the meeting.

 Comments